msbrogli/cpython/Doc/SANDBOX_IMPLEMENTATION_GUIDE.md

 ### Memory Allocation Grace Behavior

-When `max_allocations` or `max_scope_allocations` limits are reached, the sandbox allows a small number of additional "grace" allocations before raising `SandboxMemoryError`.
+When the `max_allocations` limit is reached, the sandbox allows a small number of additional "grace" allocations before raising `SandboxMemoryError`.
 This grace period exists because:

 1. **Error object creation**: Python needs to allocate objects to create and raise the `SandboxMemoryError` exception itself
 2. **Exception handling**: The code catching the exception may need to allocate objects for logging, cleanup, or error reporting